The Role of Technology In the FIFA Club World Cup

 Here is a breakdown of the role of technology in the FIFA Club World Cup.

-The role of technology in the FIFA club world cup is to make faster and more consistent offside decisions during these matches.
+The role of technology in the FIFA Club World Cup is to make faster and more consistent offside decisions during these matches.

 Semi-automatic offside technology is revolutionary.
 It supports referees in making fast, accurate, and reproducible offside decisions during matches.

-VAR technology
+VAR Technology

 VAR technology was first introduced at the 2018 World Cup, and it proved so popular that it was extended to all major European leagues over the next few years.

-The new technology employs 12 dedicated tracking cameras that are mounted under the stadium roofs to track the ball.
+The new technology employs 12 dedicated tracking cameras mounted under the stadium roofs to track the ball.
 It also collects up to 29 data points about each player.
-These data points are tracked 50 times per minute to calculate their exact position on the pitch.
-All limbs and extremities are included in the 29 data points that were collected for offside calls.

 This data is combined with artificial intelligence to automatically alert the video operator room to an offside attacker when the ball is received.
-The video match officials verify the proposed decision before notifying the referee.
-They check the automatically chosen kick point and the automatically generated offside line.

 Goal Line Technology